-Philadelphia may not be alone, says William Gavin.
+BRADLEY HAGERTY: Philadelphia may not be alone, says William Gavin.
 Gavin is a former FBI agent who was hired by the U.S. Conference of Catholic Bishops to audit every diocese and make sure they're preventing and reporting sexual abuse cases.

 BRADLEY HAGERTY: Gavin says he could ask things like, are you doing background checks on priests and employees?
 But he was not allowed to look at their records.

-Mr. GAVIN: We didn't have the benefit of drilling down into personnel files to see what might be there.
+GAVIN: We didn't have the benefit of drilling down into personnel files to see what might be there.
 They were off limits.

 BRADLEY HAGERTY: Terry McKiernan says the only way to get real answers is to have an outsider look at the priests' files.

-Mr. MCKIERNAN: Wherever law enforcement actually takes a look at the situation and has access to the files, they come up with a much more drastic and much more worrisome conclusion.
+MCKIERNAN: Wherever law enforcement actually takes a look at the situation and has access to the files, they come up with a much more drastic and much more worrisome conclusion.

-Even critics say that most dioceses are trying to do their best at protecting victims and still giving due process to priests who may have been wrongly accused.
+BRADLEY HAGERTY: Even critics say that most dioceses are trying to do their best at protecting victims and still giving due process to priests who may have been wrongly accused.
 It's a difficult line to walk, says Donna Farrell, a spokesperson for the archdiocese of Philadelphia.

-Barbara Bradley Hagerty, NPR News.
+BRADLEY HAGERTY: Barbara Bradley Hagerty, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.